dwightjack/vue-types/packages/docs/advanced/custom-validators.md

 ```

 ::: warning
-Properties defined in the 3rd argument will overwrite those defined in the base validator.
+Properties defined in the 3rd argument will overwrite those specified in the base validator.

 The only exception is `validator()`: those functions will be merged and executed in sequence until one returns `false`.